 Honestly, you should not fear an audit; it is nothing but a verification of the facts that you have provided to the PMI while filling out the PMP exam application form.
 The PMI will ask you to submit copies of your education certificates, experience certificates, and training program certificates.

 Once you provide them with these documents, your audit will be cleared within one week.
-Always be truthful with your experiences.
-Provide legitimate information to the PMI and you will not fail the PMI audit.
-In fact, I have never heard of anyone failing to pass it.
+If you are truthful with your experiences, provide legitimate information to the PMI, and all your papers are in order, you will not fail the audit process.

 Now we will discuss what will happen if you fail the audit.